jettary/stranger-things-toys-tracker/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License (CC BY-ND 4.0) - see the LICENSE file for details.

+This license allows free usage of the software as is, but forbids any modifications.
+You must give appropriate credit when using this software.